This is the perfect way to finish off a night of drinking! Introducing the classic final dishes of the six Tohoku prefectures [Six Tohoku prefectures]

 Final Parfait

-In fact, Sendai has a " shime-parfait culture " of enjoying a parfait at the end of a meal.
-This culture, which originated in Hokkaido, has gradually taken root in bars and restaurants.
+In fact, Sendai has a "dessert parfait culture," where people enjoy a parfait as a final treat.
+This culture, which originated in Hokkaido, has gradually taken root, mainly in bars and restaurants.

 There are many elegant parfaits with a moderate sweetness that can be enjoyed comfortably even after finishing a drink.
 It seems to be popular not only with female customers but also with men who have a sweet tooth